 - Chalky residue on the surface of the rubber

 - Cracks or lines forming in the material

 - Tread that is less than 1/8th of an inch thick

 - Visible metal tread.

-Any maintenance chores beyond the scope of these steps, such as replacing damaged appliances or testing wiring and engine components, is best handled by a professional RV mechanic.
-If you complete this set of DIY RV maintenance chores every spring, you are likely to find yourself needing professional repairs far less often.
+A professional RV mechanic handles any maintenance chores beyond the scope of these steps, such as replacing damaged appliances or testing wiring and engine components.
+If you complete this set of DIY RV maintenance chores every spring, you will likely need professional repairs far less often.